'I'm tired of always being everyone's problem' - Messi hits back at Griezmann uncle's claims upon Barca return | Goal.com

 Is Lionel Messi sick of life at Barcelona? 😓 pic.twitter.com/JS6N9yIW6t— Goal (@goal) November 18, 2020

-The Albiceleste captain, upon returning from the international break now, delivered a curt response to pressing reporters upon his arrival at El Prat Airport, with Goal confirming that the 33-year-old also had an encounter with a tax inspector seeking documentation beforehand that further irritated the weary star.
+The Albiceleste captain, upon returning from the international break, delivered a curt response to pressing reporters upon his arrival at El Prat Airport, with Goal confirming that the 33-year-old also had an encounter with a tax inspector seeking documentation beforehand that further irritated the weary star.

-"I'm tired of always being everyone's problem at the club," Messi stated.
+"I'm tired of always being everyone's problem at the club," Messi stated to a crush of reporters.
 "I get here after a 15-hour flight and I find a tax agent here, it's ridiculous."

 Messi will be expected to feature in Barca's next match following the international break, with high-flying Atleti providing a chance for Griezmann to reunite with his former side on Saturday.